CyanSalt/roughness/docs/guide/theme.md

   </template>

   Color of auxiliary information on the page.
-Components with `type="info"` use this color.
+Components with `color="info"` use this color.

   </RStyle>